Robert G. Doumar: Early life, education, and career

-Doumar's father, George Doumar, was from Syria and immigrated to America in 1901.
-His mother came from Lebanon later in an arranged marriage.
+Doumar's father, George Doumar (جورج دومار), was from Syria and immigrated to America in 1901.
+His mother Margot (مارغوت دومار) came from what is now Lebanon later in an arranged marriage.
 Both were Arabic-speaking Christians and both became U.S. citizens.
 The family-owned eatery, Doumar's, in Norfolk, Virginia still exists there, and features curb service, homemade barbecue, and handmade ice cream cones.
 The Doumar family credits Doumar's uncle, Abe Doumar, with inventing the ice cream cone, although Abe's nephew Albert conceded, "There were 40 ice cream stands in the World's Fair and all of them claim they invented the ice cream cone."

 Born in Norfolk, Doumar received a Bachelor of Arts degree from the University of Virginia in 1951 and a Bachelor of Laws from the University of Virginia School of Law in 1953.
 He was in the United States Army from 1953 to 1955 as a lawyer, and was in private practice in Norfolk from 1955 to 1981.
 Doumar was Norfolk city chairman of the Republican Party during 1957–63 and 1966–74.
 Doumar ran, unsuccessfully, as a Republican for the Virginia House of Delegates in 1959 and 1961.
 He also lost a state Senate bid in 1967.
 According to Doumar, he played a major role in every Republican campaign in Norfolk since 1957.
 Doumar co-managed Richard Nixon's Norfolk campaigns in 1968 and 1972 and was a delegate to the Republican National Convention in 1968, 1972, and 1976.
 He had been a Republican State Central Committee member 10 years when he was nominated as a federal judge.

 Doumar was married to the former Dorothy Mundy, who served as the Rector of Old Dominion University in Norfolk.
 He has two children and six grandchildren.
 During the Trump administration, his nephew, attorney George R.A.
 Doumar, applied unsuccessfully to a federal district judgeship in the Eastern District of Virginia.
 Doumar died on November 4, 2023, at the age of 93.